Rating:

-Simply Right Exceed Dog Food earns the Advisor’s below-average rating of 2 stars.
+Simply Right Exceed Dog Food earns the Advisor’s mid-tier rating of 3 stars.

-The Simply Right Exceed Dog Food product line includes 2 kibbles, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Simply Right Exceed Dog Food product line includes two dry recipes, each claimed to meet AAFCO nutrient profiles for all life stages.

-Simply Right Exceed Lamb and Rice Formula dog food was selected to represent both products in the line for this review.
+Simply Right Exceed Lamb and Rice was selected to represent both products in the line for this review.

 Simply Right Exceed Lamb and Rice Formula